-Credit Points: 12.500 Level: Graduate/Postgraduate Dates & Locations: 2008, This subject commences in the following study period/s: Semester 2, - Taught on campus.
-Classroom Time Commitment: Contact Hours: A total of 24 hours contact as one 2 hour session per week for one semester.
-Total Time Commitment: Students will be expected to undertake additional tasks, reading and preparation equivalent with the total time commitment of 96 hours Prerequisites: None Corequisites: None Recommended Background Knowledge: None Non Allowed Subjects: None Core Participation Requirements: For the purposes of considering request for Reasonable Adjustments under the Disability Standards for Education (Cwth 2005), and Student Support and Engagement Policy, academic requirements for this subject are articulated in the Subject Overview, Learning Outcomes, Assessment and Generic Skills sections of this entry.
+Credit Points: 12.50 Level: 9 (Graduate/Postgraduate) Dates & Locations: 2009, This subject commences in the following study period/s: Semester 1, - Taught on campus.
+Classroom Time Commitment: Contact Hours: One 2-hour lecture per week Total Time Commitment: Students will be expected to undertake additional tasks, reading and preparation equivalent with the total time commitment of 96 hours Prerequisites: None Corequisites: None Recommended Background Knowledge: None Non Allowed Subjects: None Core Participation Requirements: For the purposes of considering request for Reasonable Adjustments under the Disability Standards for Education (Cwth 2005), and Student Support and Engagement Policy, academic requirements for this subject are articulated in the Subject Overview, Learning Outcomes, Assessment and Generic Skills sections of this entry.
 It is University policy to take all reasonable steps to minimise the impact of disability upon academic study, and reasonable adjustments will be made to enhance a student's participation in the University's programs.
-Students who feel their disability may impact on meeting the requirements of this subject are encouraged to discuss this matter with a Faculty Student Adviser and Student Equity and Disability Support: http:// services.unimelb.edu.au/disability Coordinator: Key Centre for Women's Health in Society Subject Overview: (Formerly known as 505-422 Reproductive Health and Reproductive Rights) This subject takes as a starting point a consideration of what constitutes sexual and reproductive health over the life course.
+Students who feel their disability may impact on meeting the requirements of this subject are encouraged to discuss this matter with a Faculty Student Adviser and Student Equity and Disability Support: http://services.unimelb.edu.au/disability Coordinator: Ms Jane S Hocking Contact: Key Centre for Women's Health in Society School of Population Health Subject Overview: This subject takes as a starting point a consideration of what constitutes sexual and reproductive health over the life course.
 It provides an overview of key sexual and reproductive health issues in a variety of geographic locations and considers the factors that enable or inhibit women and men's reproductive and sexual health.
 Within the broad parameters of gender, society and culture, there will be an examination of the impact of multi-level factors, including economic, legislative and policy environments, community and institutional cultures, and understandings of sexuality and reproduction.
 Students will be encouraged to consider the impact of such factors on the development of sexual and reproductive health interventions.
-Subject Objectives: On completion of this subject, students should be able to: Discuss factors that impact on sexual and reproductive health throughout the lifespan Describe key sexual and reproductive health issues for men and women internationally # Identify appropriate policy responses to sexual and reproductive health ${\#}$ Identify the principals and components of appropriate gender-sensitive interventions Assessment: Oral presentation (20 mins) (20%) and class paper approximately 1,500 words (20%) on selected topic during the semester.
+Objectives: On completion of this subject, students should be able to: # Discuss factors that impact on sexual and reproductive health throughout the lifespan # Describe key sexual and reproductive health issues for men and women internationally # Identify appropriate policy responses to sexual and reproductive health # Identify the principals and components of appropriate gender-sensitive interventions Assessment: Oral presentation (20 mins) (20%) and class paper approximately 1,500 words (20%) on selected topic during the semester.
 Essay due last day of semester, approximately 3000 words (60%) Prescribed Texts: Selected readings will be available.
 Breadth Options: This subject is not available as a breadth subject.
-Fees Information: Subject EFTSL, Level, Discipline & Census Date, http://enrolment.unimelb.edu.au/fees